 Surrounded by steep cliffs and clear turquoise water, it’s no surprise that this golden sandy beach is often called one of the most beautiful beaches in the world.
 The clear waters at Praia da Marinha make is a perfect spot to do some snorkeling.
 Praia da Marinha is only accessed by car and is situated between Portimão and Carvoeiro.
 It’s worth noting that there are steep stairs down to the beach.

 5. Wine Tasting

 While on holiday why not discover the exciting and delicious wines being made in the Algarve.
-The Algarve boasts the perfect climate for the growing of vines and has four main wine regions.
-These are Lagos, Portimão, Lagoa and Tavira.
+The Algarve boasts the perfect climate for the growing of vines and has four main wine regions – Lagos, Portimão, Lagoa and Tavira.
 In these regions there are a number of vineyards and many are open to the public.

 While most visitors to the Algarve will travel through Faro Airport, Faro itself is often overlooked but there surprising amount to do and see in this ancient and vibrant city.
 The historic centre of Faro is encircled by ancient city walls, while the city centre is filled with pedestrianized shopping streets and peaceful plazas.
 Faro is is the gateway to the Ria Formosa Nature Park, a series of saltwater lagoons and mudflats with deserted islands and pristine beaches, a haven for migratory birds and wildlife.
 From the Cathedral you can enjoy the most magnificent view over the Ria Formosa.